 What's happened

 Heavy rain and strong winds from Storm Ingrid have led to flooding and travel disruptions across parts of Scotland, south-west England, and Wales.
 Authorities issued multiple weather warnings, with flooding affecting roads, railways, and communities.
-Emergency services responded to rescues, and travel advice remains in place as the storm continues.
+Emergency services responded to rescues, and transport restrictions remain in place today.

 What's behind the headline?